DanielWillett/DevkitServer/README.md

 Remember that you must launch without BattlEye enabled for modules to run.

 # Server Installation (Without Launcher)
-Download the latest release of the module zip file.
+Download the latest release of the module zip file from the Releases section.

 Copy it to your `U3DS\Modules` folder as `DevkitServer.zip` and click **Extract Here**.